SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.ja.md

 You will want to keep these steps as short as possible;
 one to two operations should be enough much of the time.
-Browser automation has the reputation of being “flaky”, but in reality that is because users frequently demand too much of it.
+Browser automation has the reputation of being “flaky”, but in reality, that is because users frequently demand too much of it.
 In later chapters, we will return to techniques you can use to mitigate apparent intermittent problems in tests, in particular on how to [overcome race conditions]({{< ref "/webdriver/waits.ja.md" >}})